 Complete removal of a tattoo is based on several factors.
 The size, location, application, age, and ink colour of the tattoo are all relevant, as well as the health of the client and their body's ability to heal.
 Newer tattoos are generally more difficult to remove.
 Also if scarring occurred during the tattooing process, the scar will still remain after the pigment has disappeared.

-IPL is much more comfortable than waxing, electrolysis, and even traditional laser.
+Laser is much more comfortable than waxing, electrolysis, and even traditional laser.
 The cost is less than other technology methods.
 Although it may be slightly more expensive in the short-term, in the long run it will save you thousands of dollars over other hair removal options, like waxing.

-What is IPL Permanent Hair Reduction?
+What is Laser Permanent Hair Reduction?

 How many treatments are necessary?